ITR Season 2025 Banner

 What is Expense Ratio?

-The Total Expense Ratio (TER) is a fee charged by Asset Management Companies (AMCs) for managing investors' money.
+The Total Expense Ratio (TER) is a fee charged by Asset Management Companies (AMCS) for managing investors' money.
 This fee covers various costs, including investment management, advisory fees, trustee fees, marketing, selling expenses, and distributor commissions, and is calculated against the fund's daily average net assets.
 The Net Asset Value (NAV) is determined each day after these expenses are accounted for, making the investor bear the costs.

 Example:

 Now replace the X Company with the AMC, the mobile phone with a fund/scheme, and the agent as a mutual fund distributor.
 The mutual fund distributor is like the middleman between the AMC and the investor.
-If a mutual fund distributor approaches you and sells you a mutual fund, then he is selling you a ‘regular plan’, which means he is entitled to receive a commission from the AMC for selling this fund to you.
+If a mutual fund distributor approaches you and sells you a mutual fund, he is selling you a ‘regular plan’, which means he is entitled to receive a commission from the AMC for selling this fund to you.

-Empact of Expense Ratio on Returns
+Impact of Expense Ratio on Returns

 Difference between Direct and Regular Plans